segal30/orchestra-portal/README.md

 www.orchestraportal.com

-Orchestra Portal provides orchestra musicians a dashboard with announcements, work schedule, colleagues directory, and members chat app - all in one place
+Orchestra Portal provides the members of the orchestra a dashboard with the admins announcements, work schedule, colleagues directory, and members chat app - all in one place